magnooj/ml-online-prediction/README.md

 ### ***Serve a Docker container***

-Now the goal is to run our online inference meaning that each time a client issues a POST request to the `/line/<Line>`, `/prediction/<Line>`, `/score endpoints`, we will show the requested data (row), predict the class of the data we inject using our pre-trained models, and the score of our pre-trained models using all the available data.
+Now the goal is to run our online inference meaning that each time a client issues a POST request to the `/line/<Line>`, `/prediction/<Line>`, `/score` endpoints, we will show the requested data (row), predict the class of the data we inject using our pre-trained models, and the score of our pre-trained models using all the available data.
 To launch the web server, we will run a Docker container and run the `api.py` script:

 ``` bat
 docker run -it -p 5000:5000 my-docker-api python api.py